 Conserving Threatened Rhinos in South Africa

-Rhinos are believed to play an important role as “ecosystem engineers.”
-Help scientists to understand their impact on the environment to help conserve and manage rhinos in South Africa.
+Rhino populations are declining at an alarming rate.
+Help scientists to understand their behavior and habitat preferences and optimize approaches to help conserve and manage rhinos in South Africa.

 On the black markets in Southeast Asia, rhino horn is reported to be worth more than gold.
-As a result, widespread poaching has decimated rhino populations around the world, including in South Africa – home to three-quarters of the world’s rhino population.
+As a result, widespread poaching has decimated rhino populations around the world, including in South Africa—home to three-quarters of the world’s rhino population.
 The situation is urgent: if poaching continues at its current rate, it is estimated that rhinos may become extinct within the next 20 years.
-But what would this mean for the ecosystems they support?

-Observe rhino daily either from a game viewer or on foot while observing many other species of South African wildlife – study rhino behavior, record their positions, monitor their feeding habits, and assess their relationship to their environment.
+Observe rhino daily either from a game viewer or on foot while observing many other species of South African wildlife—study rhino behavior, record their GPS locations, and monitor their feeding habits.
 Through these activities, you will inform efforts to conserve and manage rhino populations in South Africa.

 .